NextCenturyCorporation/AIDA-Interchange-Format/README.md

 to write the output to (`outputAIFDirectory`).
 The values of `breakCrossDocCoref`, `useClustersForCoref`, and `attachConfidencesToJustifications` are fixed at `true`, `false`, and `true`, respectively.

+The following optional parameters are available in both modes:
+* `useClustersForCoref` parameter (default `false`) specifies whether to use the "clusters" provided by the AIF format for representing coreference.
+While in AIDA there can be uncertainty about coreference, making these clusters useful, in ColdStart coreference decisions were always "hard".
+We provide the user with the option of whether to encode these coref decisions in the way they would be encoded in AIDA if there were any uncertainty so that users can test these data structures.

 ## Running the Python converter